nayanika237/commerce-operations.en/help/tools/quality-patches-tool/        view-all-patches.md

 ---
 title: Apply patches
-description: Learn how to view patches compatible with your Adobe Commerce on cloud infrastructure project and the status.
+description: Learn how to view patches compatible with your Adobe Commerce project and the status.
-feature: Cloud, Upgrade
+feature: Tools and External Services
 role: Admin, Developer
 type: Troubleshooting
 exl-id: 923c1e43-45da-450f-bdfc-de84a901400d